Jasonseti/Jasonseti/README.md

 ## Hi there 👋

+I'm an IT undergraduate that loves Animation, 3DGraphics, and Artificial Intelligence.
+Love to read books about history and earth science.

 <!--
 **Jasonseti/Jasonseti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.